What We Do

 We lead 3.5 hour field trips for K-5 classes at our Ecology Center, located at the Cathance River Nature Preserve in Topsham.
 Each field trip uses uses a combination of hands-on, experiential outdoor and indoor activities – centered around a single topic (Habitat, Pond Life, Energy, Geology, etc) – that fulfill Next Generation Science Standards (NGSS) standards for that topic.

+We use innovative teaching methods – Explore First, Explain Later – that engage all students.
 After years of observing student engagement and learning on our field trips, many of our collaborating K-5 teachers and administrators see the benefits of our nature-based instruction and methods and want to learn them.

 We have developed particularly close relationships with two school districts – MSAD 75 (Topsham, Harpswell, Bowdoin, and Bowdoinham) and Brunswick School District, but work with other schools as well.